citusdata/citus_docs/cloud/monitoring.rst

 Amazon EBS Volume Metrics
 -------------------------

-Below is a list of the metrics reported by Citus Cloud for underlying EBS resources.
-A full description of the metrics can be found in the AWS documentation about `I/O Characteristics and Monitoring <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-io-characteristics.html>`_.
+(A full description of the metrics reported by Citus Cloud for underlying EBS resources can be found in the AWS documentation about `I/O Characteristics and Monitoring <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-io-characteristics.html>`_.)

 IOPS are a unit of measure representing input/output operations per second.
 The operations are measured in KiB, and the underlying drive technology determines the maximum amount of data that a volume type counts as a single I/O.